- Defining Bitcoin

-Permissionless: There are absolutely no restrictions on who can participate in the Bitcoin ecosystem.
-The protocol does not care where you live, what your religion is, how old you are, how much wealth you have, if you have a bank account or drivers license, etc. You do not need permission to participate – just like the internet.
+Permissionless: There are absolutely no restrictions as to who can participate in the Bitcoin ecosystem.
+The protocol does not care where you live, what your religion is, how old you are, how much wealth you have, etc. You don’t need any permission to participate – just like the internet.

-These characteristics summarize why bottom-up innovations almost always beats out top-down.
-A system that is developed in a highly regulated, permissioned, closed-source and a walled garden environment, simply cannot compete with an open, global and permissionless system.
+These characteristics summarize why bottom-up innovation almost always beats out top-down.
+A system that is highly regulated, permissioned, closed-source, walled gardened cannot compete with a open, global and permissionless system.